Frequently Asked Questions

 Do I have to be registered with a political party to vote in the primary election?

 Yes.
-Iowa has a closed primary election, which means voters must be registered with either the Democratic or Republican Party to participate.
+Iowa has a closed primary election, which means voters must be registered with the Democratic or Republican Party to participate.
 Voters can change their party affiliation anytime before election day or at the polling place on election day.

 Back to Top